Cats will welcome you! A relaxing island trip to Mushima Island , the southernmost Kasaoka Islands in Okayama

 Hiking around Mushima Island Lighthouse with cats

-From near the brewery, you can climb a gentle slope leading to the Mushima Island Lighthouse.
+From near the brewery, you can climb a gentle slope that leads to Mushima Island Lighthouse.
 Along the way, there are signposts made of cat buoys to guide tourists.

 As I was walking down a peaceful road that reminded me of a Ghibli anime, I suddenly felt a presence behind me...
 It was a cat following me.

-There is also a fun spot along the way.
-This is a place called "Totoro's Road" by locals.
-You can go under a big reed with the cat.
+There is also a fun spot along the way, known to locals as "Totoro's Road," where you can walk under a large reed with the cat.

 Mushima Island Lighthouse is the oldest lighthouse in Okayama Prefecture, built in 1922.
-It was erected to ensure the safety of the main sea route where many large ships pass by.
+It was installed to ensure the safety of the main sea route where many large ships pass.

 The best time to see the daffodils is mid-January to mid-February